- General Information

 The Haas Undergraduate Program will review your academic standing before approving a semester or year abroad.
 You are required to have at least a 3.0 cumulative GPA and be making normal degree progress.

-It is very important that you become familiar with the information on this Haas International Study website, the Haas Undergraduate Program Academic Regulations, Berkeley Study Abroad and EAP, UC Berkeley policies, as well as those of the host university.
+It is very important that you become familiar with the information on this Haas International Study website, Berkeley Study Abroad and EAP, UC Berkeley policies, as well as those of the host university.
 Failure to comply with the appropriate rules and procedures may affect your UC and EAP status, as well as your degree progress and status in the Haas Undergraduate Program.

 Before you choose an international program and begin to consider courses, it is very important to think about your Haas degree requirements.
 Please refer to your Haas Degree Check.
 This will enable you to see your remaining requirements as well as the room in your schedule to take non-required courses while abroad.
 If you have any questions regarding your degree progress, please stop by the Haas Undergraduate Program office for a degree check.